ishumei/sdk-doc/设备指纹/android/ishumei_android_developer_doc.md

 ## 6 SDK upgrade

-This article applies to the upgrade of Android smsdk v2 to Android smsdk v3. smsdk v2 will stop maintenance on December 30, 2022.
-We hope that customers who have already connected can switch to smsdk v3 as soon as possible.
+This article applies to the upgrade of Android smsdk v2 to Android smsdk v3.

 Upgrade steps and precautions